goFrendiAsgard/zaruba/README.md

 ![zaruba-logo](arts/zaruba-250.png)

+> ⚠️ Things might change pretty fast and pretty often before we reach `v.1.0.0`.
+Please open issue if you find any problem using Zaruba.

 # 💀 Zaruba

 Zaruba is a declarative Task Runner Framework.
 It helps you to define and orchestrate tasks in a fun way.